pedropaulobrasca/frontend-recruitment-test/README.md

 - Beautiful, responsive layouts;
 - Integration with component documentation and testing tools, such as Storybook;
-- Unit tests.
+- Unit tests;
+- The application deployed on AWS (preferred) or any other cloud service.

 > Please keep in mind that we’re not evaluating whether you can build up an application with a million complex features.
 Do what you can within your available time.
 However, remember that the more things you can show, the more points your test will potentially earn.

+## Deadline

+We expect you to finish your code within `1 week` from the day you received the test.

 The rest is up to you!
 Good luck!

-## General instructions
+## General setup instructions

 > To run this test, we assume that you already have finished the `backend` setup and have it up and running on your machine.
 If not, check the steps to achieve it [here](https://github.com/hubs-contabilidade/backend-recruitment-test?tab=readme-ov-file#general-instructions).
 Also, you’ll need to have `Node >= 14` on your local development machine.